 The HyperX Cloud Alpha are well-built and easy-to-use gaming headphones with a low latency wired connection.
 They have the same sturdy build quality of the Cloud II, and although they have slightly different ear cups, they are just as comfortable to wear for long periods of time.
 Unfortunately, they aren't the most breathable headphones so they will make your ears a little warm and they're not as customizable as some of the other gaming headsets compared below.
 On the upside, they have a casual design that you can use with your phone outdoors, although they won't be the best option to use in loud, noisy environments or for sports.
-See our recommendations for the best gaming headsets, the best Xbox One gaming headsets and the best PS4 headsets.
+See our recommendations for the best gaming headsets, the best over-ear headphones under $100, and the best wireless headphones under $100.